MetinKagit/Design-Patterns/README.md

 # Factory Pattern – Data-Driven Product Spawner

-This Unity project demonstrates the Factory Design Pattern by completely separating the logic for creating a product (the IProduct) from the code that requests it (the SpawnerController).
-When the screen is clicked, the controller only asks the Factory Manager (the ProductFactorySO) for a product; it doesn't care about the details like how the product is built, what components are added, or how it's colored.
+This Unity project demonstrates the Factory Method Design Pattern by delegating the responsibility of defining a product's specific features (variant) to its subclasses.
+This structure relies on the principle of inheritance rather than using if/switch blocks inside a single Factory class.

-While the Factory encapsulates all the creation details, it uses external ColorVariantSO (ScriptableObject) assets to manage variations such as the product's color and name.
+The ProductFactoryBaseSO (Abstract Factory) acts as a Template Method, standardizing core creation steps like instantiating the Prefab and calling Initialize().
+The task of applying the final customization, such as the product's color, is left to the concrete subclasses like RedFactorySO and GreenFactorySO.
+This ensures the client code (SpawnerController) only ever needs to deal with the abstract base type.

 🎥 Demo: